The Egyptian Ankh: The Symbol of Life and More

 Ankh!
 Wda!
 Snb! = Life!
 Strength!
 Health!

-“Live,” the first of these three words was represented by the Egyptian Ankh, one of the most iconic symbols of the ancient world.
+“Live,” the first of these three words were represented by the Egyptian Ankh, one of the most iconic symbols of the ancient world.

 This symbol is globally known and is usually translated as “life.”
 There are other Ankh meanings and it has great depth behind it, something that becomes more obvious after pondering the culture itself and how life was viewed.